steemed/steem-price-feed/README.md

 and minimum waiting period), then the variance of the feed history is calculated and the current price is converted to a [z-score](https://en.wikipedia.org/wiki/Standard_score).
-This score is converted to a cumulative probability using the [standard error function](https://en.wikipedia.org/wiki/Error_function) and if a random number in the interval `[0,1)` is less than the cumulative probability, then the current price estimate is published.
+This score is then converted to a cumulative probability using the [standard error function](https://en.wikipedia.org/wiki/Error_function) and if a random number in the interval `[0,1)` is less than the cumulative probability, then the current price estimate is published.
 If not,